apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

                                                       true to store events as the Flume Avro binary format.
-Used in conjunction with the same property on the KafkaSource or with the parseAsFlumeEvent property on the Kafka Channel this will preserve any Flume headers for the producing side.
+Used in conjunction with the same property on the KafkaSource or with the parseAsFlumeEvent property on the Kafka Channel this will preserve any Flume headers for the producing side. defaultPartitionId               --                   Specifies a Kafka partition ID (integer) for all events in this channel to be sent to, unless overriden by ``partitionIdHeader``.
+By default, if this property is not set, events will be distributed by the Kafka Producer's partitioner - including by ``key`` if specified (or by a partitioner specified by ``kafka.partitioner.class``). partitionIdHeader                --                   When set, the sink will take the value of the field named using the value of this property from the event header and send the message to the specified partition of the topic.
+If the value represents an invalid partition, an EventDeliveryException will be thrown.
+If the header value is present then this setting overrides ``defaultPartitionId``.
 Other Kafka Producer Properties  --                   These properties are used to configure the Kafka Producer.
 Any producer property supported
                                                       by Kafka can be used.
 The only requirement is to prepend the property name with the prefix
                                                       ``kafka.producer``.